hmorimitsu/flownet2-pytorch/README.md

 - Use PWCDCNet without dilation layers to create PWCNet definition.
   - PWCDCNet checkpoint can be loaded into PWCNet with apparent reasonable results.
 - Remove inplace operation in PWCDCNet warp function to allow backpropagation and training.
-- Show images of groundtruth and estimated optical flows in tensorboard.
+- Show images of groundtruth, estimated optical flows and error in tensorboard.
   - Flow to image conversion is done using the code in [https://github.com/georgegach/flow2image](https://github.com/georgegach/flow2image).
 - For more stable visualization, statistics are reported as the mean value over an epoch, rather than the value at the current iteration.
 - Replaced LR scheduler by torch.optim.lr_scheduler.
 - Included training augmentation.
   - The augmentation code come from [https://github.com/ClementPinard/FlowNetPytorch](https://github.com/ClementPinard/FlowNetPytorch).
 - Training checkpoint store optimizer and scheduler parameters for resuming training later.
+- Add weight and bias decay
+- Add batch normalization to PWC-Net

 # flownet2-pytorch